 If we think of this horizontal line $\hat{y} = \bar{y}$ as the line we would use if the response variable had no association with the explanatory variable, then we are seeing how much better the actual regression line is than this horizontal line.
-The best possible line would get rid of all of the residuals and would have an R^2 of 1.
+The best possible line would get rid of all of the residuals and would have an $R^2$ of 1.

 c.
-Find the value of the correlation coefficient using the applet and confirm that when you square the correlation coefficient you get the same number as the applet reports for the coefficient of determination (R^2).
+What would a desirable correlation coefficient be?
+Why?
+Find the value of the correlation coefficient using the applet and confirm that when you square the correlation coefficient you get the same number as the applet reports for the coefficient of determination ( $R^2$ ).
+Unclick Show Movable Line and unclick Show Regression Line.